metosin/compojure-api/README.md

     (POST* "/echo" {body :body-params} (ok body))))
 ```

-By default, Swagger-UI is mounted to the root `/` and api-listing to `/swagger.json`.
+The above sample application mounts swagger-docs to root `/` and serves the swagger-docs from `/swagger.json`.

 ### The Swagger Docs